niikhhil/niikhhil/README.md

-# Hi there, I'm Nikhhil! 👋
+# Hi there, I'm Nikhil! 👋

 Welcome to my GitHub profile!
 I'm passionate about technology and love building projects that solve real-world problems.